shubhamkumarjha123/py_codes/folder/Take list of 2 numbers from the user.md

-# Take list of 2  numbers from the user
+# Take list of 2  numbers from the user.

 ```python